jfrancis42/js8net/README.md

 - It's incomplete.
 You cannot mark INBOX messages as read (or delete them).
 You cannot toggle SPOT on or off.
 You cannot trigger a contact log.
 You cannot toggle TX on or off.
 You cannot enable or disable Autoreply, Heartbeat Networking, Heartbeat Acknowledgements, change Decoder Sensitivity, turn simultaneous decoding on or off, change callsign groups, change Station Status, change the CQ or Reply messages.
 I'd also love to see an API call to generate a message checksum (for a message I'm generating) and to validate the checksum of a received message.

 - The API is completely disconnected from the GUI.
-If you make a change using the API, for example changing the speed from Normal to Slow or changing your grid square, those changes are invisible in the GUI.
-The changes happen, but they're not reflected on the screen, leading to a very confusing state.
+If you make a change using the API, for example changing the speed from Normal to Slow or changing your grid square, those changes are partially visible in the GUI, yet don't actually change the modem speed.

 - API usage does not reset the idle timeout.
 Meaning that after the specified period of time without interacting with the GUI, all transmission stops until you click the timeout "OK" notice with a mouse.
 And the maximum time the timeout can be set for is only 1440 minutes (24 hours).
 You can get rid of this behavior by setting IDLE_BLOCKS to FALSE in the C++ source and recompiling, but recompiling JS8Call is quite painful compared with most software, and is horrifically slow on the Pi.
 I have an icky, but usable work-around below.